UnusualNorm/ComputerCraft-CC-Server/README.md

 ## Allow your ComputerCraft computers to connect to your server

-Before you hop into a Minecraft world you want to make sure ComputerCraft is setup to allow connections to the correct address.
+Before you hop into a Minecraft world.
+You want to make sure ComputerCraft allows connections to the correct address.
-As this is meant as a proof of concept project I assume the following setup:

-- Server running on your own PC/laptop
-- Minecraft single player world running on the same PC/laptop

 To make this work you'll need to allow connections to your localhost as described here:
 [Allowing access to local IPs](https://github.com/SquidDev-CC/CC-Tweaked/wiki/Allowing-access-to-local-IPs)